 “We specifically select trade or specialist publications where we have a good idea that the target readership is a good fit.
 As it's harder to measure 'views' and 'clicks' on traditional advertising, we do have unique calls-to-action on each publication so we can measure effectiveness to a certain degree.”

-It makes sense to target these publications as most B2B and B2C professionals still read their industry mag.
+It makes sense to target these publications as many B2B and B2C professionals still read their industry mag.

 “Our organization still receives our industry trade magazines every month and we still read it.”